Carlosdvp/carlosv-ninja/Readme.md

 # Improvements / Fixes Required - 2023

 1. Add new Projects to the site

   - Hardhat Boilerplate conversion from React FE to Vue FE
-  - HR Management app
+  - HR Management app (re-create the UI using React)
+  - Uniswap monitoring app (re-create the UI using Vue)

 2. Bug Fix - Noticed that the Navbar renders incorrectly on Chrome

   - This nees to be fixed
     -- it looks like the media querries might have an issue

-3. UI improvement
+3. UI improvement - Grid vs List Persistence

   - make the grid vs list view selection persistent
   - when a user goes into a project's details page and goes back to the Portfolio page the view should be what had been previosuly selected by the user.
   - if it was in Grid view it should remain until List is selected